Rachel Jarry

 Rachel Jarry (born 6 December 1991) is an Australian professional basketball player for the Southside Flyers of the Women's National Basketball League (WNBL).
 She started playing basketball as a five-year-old and as a youngster in national competitions, she represented the state of Victoria.
 In Australia's WNBL, she has played for the Dandenong Rangers, the Australian Institute of Sport and the Melbourne Boomers.
 She was drafted by the WNBA's Atlanta Dream in 2011 and was traded to the Lynx on the same day.
 She has been a member of the Australia women's national basketball team at junior and senior level.

 Personal

-Jarry was born on 6 December 1991 and grew up in Williamstown, Victoria.
+Jarry was born on 6 December 1991 in Melbourne, Victoria, in the suburb of Carlton.
+She grew up in Williamstown, Victoria.
 She is 186 cm tall.

 Jarry went to a Canberra school in 2008 for Year 11.
 As a 19-year-old, she was described as the sports pinup girl of the western Melbourne, Australia suburbs.
 In 2012, when not playing basketball, she was attending university full-time.